singhaniatanay/QuantFinance-Trading/README.md

 # QuantFinance-Trading
 This project deals with  __Quantative Trading, building a trading strategy by generating alpha, optimizing a portfolio__ .

-This project is divided into four sections :
+This project is divided into 5 sections :
 1. __Trading with Momentum Strategy :__
    - Generated a trading signal based on Momentum Indicator.
    - Tested the strategy to see if it has potential to be profitable.